dairycultist/peanutbutter-vanilla-plus/README.md

 Minecraft vanilla+ mod that leans into the light medieval fantasy elements of Minecraft, fleshing out existing mechanics without feeling bloated.

-## Core Principles
-- good food should be made from bad food/non-food
 - The added content should be coherent
 - lonely (no other humans, they're all zombies at best)

-new structures, new mobs (types of zombie, aggressive wildlife like wasps, piranhas, sharks), new blocks, not really new items tho
+- new structures, new mobs (types of zombie, aggressive wildlife like wasps, piranhas, sharks), new blocks, not really new items tho

 ## Implemented